 Old cottage house in Kluki open-air museum, Poland.
-Wide field HDR photo, taken against the Sun.
+Wide field HDR picture, taken against the Sun.

 Three photos taken without a tripod, using auto bracketing (AEB).
 They were loaded into easyHDR and auto aligned to correct for a tiny misalignment.
 Then, they were combined into a HDR image that was finally tone mapped.
 Settings similar to the "vivid-colors" preset were used.
 No further post-processing was applied.

 It is a perfect example when HDR processing is really useful.
 The fish eye lens gives so wide view that there easily fit areas that are illuminated extremely differently - ranging from the deep shadows, up to the very bright clouds.
-With HDR processing, taking a photo straight against the Sun is also not a big deal.
+With the HDRi technique, taking a photo straight against the Sun is also not a big deal.
 Of course it is the photographers decistion which part of the histogram to clip and therefore achieve the wanted, more realistic, or more dramatic result.

 © Bartłomiej Okonek